hirokiosame/vue-drag-list/README.md

 # drag-test

-Proof of concept that a drag and drop list wouldn't be too difficult to implement.
+Proof of concept that a drag and drop list wouldn't be too difficult to implement in-house.

 TODO:
 - Customizable drag shadow